spacepy/dbprocessing/docs/scripts.rst

 will always run (unlike in ProcessQueue, which has no way of triggering such processing.)

+.. option:: process_id

+   Process ID of process to run.

-.. option:: filename The filename to save the config
+.. option:: -d, --dryrun

-.. option:: -d, --dryrun Only print what would be done
+   Only print what would be done (not currently working).

-.. option:: -m <dbname>, --mission <dbname> Selected mission database
+.. option:: -m <dbname>, --mission <dbname>

+   Selected mission database

-.. option:: --echo Start sqlalchemy with echo in place for debugging
+.. option:: --echo

+   Start sqlalchemy with echo in place for debugging

-.. option:: -s <date>, --startDate <date> Date to start search (e.g. 2012-10-02 or 20121002)
+.. option:: -s <date>, --startDate <date>

+   Date to start search (e.g. 2012-10-02 or 20121002)

-.. option:: -e <date>, --endDate <date> Date to end search (e.g. 2012-10-25 or 20121025)
+.. option:: -e <date>, --endDate <date>

+   Date to end search (e.g. 2012-10-25 or 20121025)

-.. option:: --nooptional Do not include optional inputs
+.. option:: --nooptional

+   Do not include optional inputs

-.. option:: -n, --num-proc Number of processes to run in parallel
+.. option:: -n, --num-proc

+   Number of processes to run in parallel

+.. option:: -u, --update

+   Only run files that have not yet been created or with updated codes.
+   Mutually exclusive with --force, -v.
+(Default: run all.)

+.. option:: --force {0,1,2}

+   Run all files in given date range and always increment version (0: interface; 1: quality; 2: revision).
+Mutually exclusive with -u, -v.
+   (Default: run all but do not increment version.)

 deleteAllDBFiles.py:
 --------------------